How to Fight the Fight of Faith

 It can also help to ask — which of God’s promises am I not trusting?

-- the promise that I can be forgiveness through Christ?
+• the promise that I can be forgiven through Christ?

-- the promise that God will use trials to bring you even more joy in Him?
+• the promise that God will use trials to bring me even more joy in Him?

-- the promise that obedience will bring you more joy than sin?
+• the promise that obedience will bring me more joy than sin?

-- the promise that God will provide everything else you need?
+• the promise that God will provide everything else I need?

 Confess your unbelief.